-It is the responsibility of the qualified business to file an ArkPlus Program Annual Incentive Plan Expenditure Report and an ArkPlus Program New Full-Time Permanent Employee Payroll Certification with the Department of Finance and Administration (DF&A) when the investment threshold is met.
-This certification provides the amount of eligible project cost incurred in the previous tax year as well as and the number of new full-time permanent employees hired, together with the dollar amount of their payroll.
-Thereafter, the Company business shall recertify eligible project costs and the number of new full-time permanent employees and payroll amounts annually at the end of each tax year.
-The certification to DF&A is the mechanism to initiate the verification audit.
+It is the responsibility of the qualified business to file an ArkPlus Program Annual Incentive Plan Expenditure Report and an ArkPlus Program New Full-Time Permanent Employee Payroll Certification with DFA when the investment threshold is met.
+This certification provides the amount of eligible project cost incurred in the previous tax year and the number of new full-time permanent employees hired, together with the dollar amount of their payroll.
+Thereafter, the business shall recertify eligible project costs and the number of new full-time permanent employees and payroll amounts annually at the end of each tax year.
+The certification to DFA is the mechanism to initiate the verification audit.